Bhutan Travel Advice and Tips

 India – INR

 NOTE: Indian Rupee (INR) denominations of 1000 Notes are illegal for use in Bhutan.

 CREDIT CARDS: Visa and Master Cards can be used in Bhutan and most handicrafts shops accept credit card payments, but it is advisable that while in Paro and Thimphu, you withdraw money from the many ATMS available here and use cash in other parts of the country as acceptability of credit card payments is very less or non existent.

 E) TRAVEL AND MEDICAL INSURANCE

 Travelers to Bhutan are advised to have a Travel and Medical Insurance when traveling to Bhutan especially if you are planning to trek in Bhutan.
 Although there are only isolated cases of accidents in Bhutan, yet it is advisable to have your Insurance done before coming to Bhutan, so that you are fully covered in case of any mishaps and accidents.

 However, Bhutan is a safe and a Divine holy land thus we always pray that all tourists to Bhutan, enjoy their stay and return home safe and sound.

-Bhutan Jewel Travel can boast that till now apart from minor cold, coughs or head aches and fever, we have never ever had any major accidents and we pray to our Gods and all deities to protect our Guests from all harms way for all times to come.
+For us at Bhutan Jewel Travel, we have been blessed by our Gods and Local Deities as apart from minor cold, coughs or head aches and fever, or minor bruises , we have never had any major accidents and we shall continue to pray to our Gods and all local deities to protect our Guests from all harms way for all times to come.

 F) TIPPING GUIDES AND DRIVERS